danielonai/SimonSays/README.md

 The familier game in an app, allows you to play and save your high scores.

 ### Installation
-To run this project locally, follow these steps after you've launched the server:
+To run this project locally, follow these steps:

 1.Clone the repository